 ‘As post-covid London faces a suddenly uncertain future, we can welcome a sensible and refreshing balancing of its weaknesses and strengths.
 This book’s message is clear, that Britain is about to need London’s strengths more than ever.’

-‘The London Problem is essential reading for all who have the interests of not just London but the UK as a whole at heart.’
+‘Essential reading for all who have the interests of not just London but the UK as a whole at heart.’